root-project/root/README/ReleaseNotes/v614/index.md

 These changes will be part of the future 6.14/06

+### Platforms

+MacOS 10.14 / Xcode 10 is supported.

 ### I/O

 * To allow for increase run-time performance and increase thread scalability the override ability of `TFile::GetStreamerInfoList` is replaced by an override of `TFile::GetStreamerInfoListImp` with updated return type and arguments.
 If a class override `TFile::GetStreamerInfoList` you will now see a compilation error like: